oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/README_1.md

 #### Deploying Oracle RAC on Container With Oracle RAC Storage Container on Podman

-If you are using block devices, skip to the section [Deploying RAC Containers with Block Devices on Podman](#deploying-rac-containers-with-block-devices-on-podman).
+If you are using block devices, skip to the section [Deploying RAC Containers with Block Devices on Podman](#deploying-oracle-rac-containers-with-block-devices-on-podman)
 Now create the Oracle RAC container using the image.
 You can use the following example to create a container:

   ```bash